zoylendt/zoylendt.github.io/content/Braindump/imgbrd-grabber automation.md

 Functions:
 - [ ] load YAML file with tags that should be searched
-- [ ] scan: search R34-API for posts (based on YAML file) and add to DB, optionally abort if posts are returned that are already in DB
+- [ ] scan: search R34-API for posts (based on YAML file), optionally abort if posts are returned that are already in DB
+    - save metadata to SQLite DB (tags, date, hash, ext, ...)
-    -
+    - ...
 - [ ] ...

 Resources: